Drupal Redis documentation

 To use, first require https://www.drupal.org/project/igbinary with composer.

-It is possible to use the serialization API with enabling the module by requiring the necessary services directly.
+It is possible to use the serialization API without enabling the module by requiring the necessary services directly.

 // Directly load the igbinary services without enabling the module.